-China auto sales fall in October for 4th month
+China auto sales fall in October, deepening slump

 - Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

+It adds to challenges for communist leaders as they try to shore up cooling economic growth and fight a tariff war with President Donald Trump over Beijing’s campaign for state-led creation of global champions in robotics and other technology industries.

-Sales for the ten months through October fell 1 percent from a year earlier to 19.3 million vehicles, CAAM said.
-That was well below earlier forecasts of annual growth in mid-single digits.
+Sales for the 10 months through October fell 1 percent from a year earlier to 19.3 million vehicles.
+That was well below forecasts of growth in mid-single digits after last year’s anemic 1.4 percent expansion.

+The slowdown is a “normal correction” following years of rising auto ownership levels, said Zhang Xin, an independent industry analyst.

+“The bad overall environment has played the biggest role,” including a cooling economy and restrictions imposed by Chinese cities on car ownership to curb congestions and smog, said Zhang.

+China is a top market for General Motors Co., Volkswagen AG and other industry majors that look to increasingly prosperous Chinese customers to drive revenue growth.
+They are spending billions of dollars to develop models to appeal to local tastes.

+They face rising competition from young but ambitious Chinese rivals including electric brand BYD Auto, Geely Auto and SUV maker Great Wall Motor.

-Total vehicle sales, including trucks and buses, shrank 11.7 percent in October to 2.4 million, according to CAAM.
+Total vehicle sales, including trucks and buses, shrank 11.7 percent in October to 2.4 million.
 For the year to date, they were off 0.1 percent at 22.9 million.